Exploring the Applicability of the Lattice-Boltzmann Method for Two-Dimensional Turbulence Simulation: The Lattice Boltzmann method for hydrodynamic problems

-where the $*$ represents quantities given in lattice (i.e non-dimensional) units.
-Henceforth, to avoid cluttering the notation, we assume that all variables are given in lattice units and we will omit this symbol.
+where $*$ represents quantities given in lattice (dimensionless) units.
+We set $\Delta x^*=\Delta t^*=1$, as is typically done in Lattice-Boltzmann simulations.
+To avoid cluttering the notation, we will assume that all variables are given in lattice units and therefore omit the symbol $*$.

-However, for turbulent flows, some modifications to the basic LBM algorithm have to be made \citep{mohamad2019}.
-In this study, we follow the approach proposed by Smagorinsky in 1963 \citep{Smagorinsky1963}, which introduces the eddy viscosity $\nu_T$ to complement the kinematic viscosity:
+For turbulent flows, some modifications to the basic Lattice-Boltzmann algorithm have to be made \citep{mohamad2019}.
+We follow the approach proposed by Smagorinsky \citep{Smagorinsky1963} and introduce the eddy viscosity $\nu_T$ to add to the kinematic viscosity and capture the effect of unresolved turbulent eddies on momentum transfer: